 Unlike some states, North Carolina does not have an overarching search tool for looking up a warrant.
 However, individuals have several options to find out if they’ve been charged with a crime and whether there is a warrant out for their arrest.

-To conduct this request a written submission to the NC State Bureau of Investigation, it should be sent to:
+To conduct this request, a written submission to the NC State Bureau of Investigation should be sent to the following:

 Civilian Services Unit: Right to Review